3.1 Matrix

 #> [3,] 3 6 9 12

 Typically, the length of the supplied vector equals the number of rows multiplied by the number of columns.
-Otherwise, R will use the recycling rule on the vector to fill in the matrix.
-This recycling rule is particularly useful to create matrix consisting of elements of the same value.
+Otherwise, R will use the recycling rule we learned in Section 2.1.2 on the vector to fill in the matrix.
+This recycling rule is particularly useful to create matrix consisting elements of the same value.

 matrix(6, 3, 3)